 Streams: The number of input data streams is set to 10 and the length of each stream is set to 10K tuples.
 Initially, we generate the updates for each stream according to a Poisson distribution, with its mean inter-arrival time set according to the simulated system utilization (or load).
 For a utilization of 1.0, the inter-arrival time is equal to the exact time required for executing the queries in the system, whereas for lower utilizations, the mean inter-arrival time is increased proportionally.
-To generate a back-log of updates [13], we have a parameter B which controls the number of bursty streams.
-A bursty stream is created by adapting the initially generated Poisson stream using two parameters: burst probability (p) and burst length (l).
-Specifically, we traverse the Poisson stream and at each entry/update we toss a coin, if the tossing result is less than the p , then the arrival time A_b of that update is the beginning of a new burst.
-Then, the arrival times of each of the next l updates are adjusted so that the new arrival time, A'i , of an update u_i is set to $(A_i - A_b) p$, where A_i is the arrival time computed originally under the Poisson distribution.
-We have conducted several experiments with different settings of the p , l and B parameters.
-In this paper, we will present the simulation results where p is equal to 0.5, l is equal to 50 updates and B is in the range [0, 10] with the default being 5.
-Table 1 summarizes our simulation parameters and settings.
+To generate a back-log of updates [10], we have a parameter $B$ which controls the number of bursty streams.
+A bursty stream is created by adapting the initially generated Poisson stream using two parameters: burst probability ( $p$ ) and burst length ( $l$ ).
+Specifically, we traverse the Poisson stream and at each entry/update we toss a coin, if the tossing result is less than the $p$ , then the arrival time $A_b$ of that update is the beginning of a new burst.
+Then, the arrival times of each of the next $l$ updates are adjusted so that the new arrival time, $A'i$ , of an update $u_i$ is set to $(A_i - A_b) p$ , where $A_i$ is the arrival time computed originally under the Poisson distribution.
+We have conducted several experiments with different settings of the $p$ , $l$ and $B$ parameters.
+Due to lack of space, we will present the simulation results where $p$ is equal to 0.5, $l$ is equal to 50 updates and $B$ is in the range [0, 10] with the default being 5.